umidmirzaev/uber/README.md

     - `sudo pip3 install pandas`

 5. Installing Mage in a virtual machine:
-  - Go to https://www.mage.ai, and install Mage using pip with the command `sudo pip3 install mage-ai`.
+  - Install Mage using pip with the command `sudo pip3 install mage-ai`.
   - Create a new project with the command `mage start demo_project` with your own project name.
   - Open the network interface of the virtual machine, create a new firewall rule to accept requests from port 6789 (Mage), and specify the appropriate IP ranges and TCP port number.
   - Access Mage by entering the external IP address of the network interface in a browser, followed by port number 6789.